CuratorCat/pcc-archive.org/wiki/collections/kittens/index.md

 ## What are Kittens

-Purrnelopes Kittens is a collection of 10,000 randomly generated NFTs that exist on the Ethereum Blockchain.
-Purrnelope's Kittens are the 1st companions.
+Purrnelope's Kittens is the 2nd collection in PCC Universe with 10,000 randomly generated NFTs that exist on the Ethereum Blockchain.
+And Kittens are the 1st companion to the [Cats](../cats/index.md).
+Kittens are Tier 3 NFTs.

 Kittens are redeemed with [Kitten Basket](../kittyvault-purrks/2-kitten-basket.md).